Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 targetDesc.flags = SLANG_TARGET_FLAG_GENERATE_SPIRV_DIRECTLY;
 targetDesc.forceGLSLScalarBufferLayout = true;
 ```
-As this tutorial is written for Vulkan I suggest you to use these settings.
+As this tutorial is written for Vulkan, I suggest you use these settings.
-Flag ```SLANG_TARGET_FLAG_GENERATE_SPIRV_DIRECTLY``` will highlight to the slang that it can generate SPIR-V bytecode directly bypassing HLSL stage as it's not necessary with Vulkan.
+Flag ```SLANG_TARGET_FLAG_GENERATE_SPIRV_DIRECTLY``` will highlight to the slang that it can generate SPIR-V bytecode directly, bypassing HLSL stage, as it's not necessary with Vulkan.
 Profile "sm_6_8"(Shader Model 6.8) will allow you to use every modern slang feature.
-> If you utilize Vulkan's __VK_EXT_scalar_block_layout__ you must specify this in target as I did above by setting ```forceGLSLScalarBufferLayout``` to true.
-And if you don't I recommend you to enable this extension as it's in the core since Vulkan 1.2 and allows you to avoid CPU/GPU struct padding issues.
+> If you utilize Vulkan's __VK_EXT_scalar_block_layout__ you must specify this in the target as I did above by setting ```forceGLSLScalarBufferLayout``` to true.
+And if you don't, I recommend you enable this extension as it's in the core since Vulkan 1.2 and allows you to avoid CPU/GPU struct padding issues.

-### The last thing left is to create local session is to describe the session itself
+### The last thing left is to create a local session to describe the session itself
 ```cpp
 slang::SessionDesc sessionDesc{};
 sessionDesc.targets = &targetDesc;
 sessionDesc.targetCount = 1;
 sessionDesc.defaultMatrixLayoutMode = SLANG_MATRIX_LAYOUT_COLUMN_MAJOR; // GLSL-like
 ```
-> By default, Slang uses row-major matrices, GLSL, however, assumes column-major.
-If you want to keep it like that set ```defaultMatrixLayoutMode``` as I did above
+> By default, Slang uses row-major matrices; GLSL, however, assumes column-major.
+If you want to keep it like that, set ```defaultMatrixLayoutMode``` as I did above

 And now we can create a local session by simply calling
 ```cpp
 Slang::ComPtr<slang::ISession> _localSession;
 SLANG_CHECK(_globalSession->createSession(sessionDesc, &_localSession));
 ```
-That's it - at this point you should have both a global and a local session created.
+That's it - at this point, you should have both a global and a local session created.

 # Shader modules
-Now we can create Vulkan shader modules, which are part of pipeline creation and I won't describe this whole process but only shader modules creation.
+Now we can create Vulkan shader modules, which are part of pipeline creation, and I won't describe this whole process, but only shader modules creation.
-To create it we will need ```slang::IModule*```  which we need to load by providing a path to the shader and it's name.
+To create it, we will need ```slang::IModule*```  which we need to load by providing a path to the shader and its name.
-To not recreate modules in case if you will create a different pipelines with the same shader I suggest to wrap created above sessions and modules in such a class:
+To not recreate modules in case you create different pipelines with the same shader, I suggest wrapping the sessions and modules in such a class:
 ```cpp
 class VulkanShader
 {